-Countries are changing how they tackle the virus regularly with regards to quarantine requirements, wearing of face masks and travel restrictions.
-As UK lockdown restrictions are eased there are new requirements that you must be aware of before you travel to your next assignment.
+Countries are changing how they tackle the virus regularly with regards to quarantine requirements, the compulsory wearing of face masks and various travel restrictions.
+It is your responsibility to ensure you know the rules before you travel.

 IF YOU ARE SHOWING SYMPTOMS OF COVID-19

 - Self Isolate immediately – Please do not travel

 - Book a test – this must be done within the first 5 days of showing symptoms